ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The WM RTs require input files to run.
 These include static datasets, files that depend on grid resolution and initial/boundary conditions, and model configuration files.
-On Level 1 systems, the data required to run the WM RTs are already available in the following locations:
+On Level 1 and 2 systems, the data required to run the WM RTs are already available in the following locations:

 .. _DataLocations:
-.. table:: Data Locations for Level 1 Systems
+.. table:: Data Locations for Level 1 & 2 Systems

    +--------------+-----------------------------------------------------+
    | Machine      | File location                                       |